 - Uganda: ICM Uganda, working in Tororo and Kampala

 - Kenya: Africa Theological Seminary, Kitale.

 - Ethiopia: Working with the Kale Heywet Church across the country

-- Liberia: Working with the Harvest International Ministries Unlimited, in 80 churches across the country.
+- Liberia: Working with the Harvest International Ministries Unlimited.

 Our partners outside of Africa: